rsr-at-mindtwin/wisdom/README.md

 29. Most internal political structures exist to preserve status quo for insiders.
 Trying to do something big by navigating that map will almost never work.[15]
 30. No matter what, the previous administration is assigned the blame.[16]
 31. Situations where you are going to be someone's learning experience will almost never have a positive outcome.
 [17]
+32. Almost all situational problems in life are easy to address if your terminal goals are clear.[18]

 Adjacent: